Melvin Zais

-Melvin Zais (May 8, 1916 – May 7, 1981) was a United States Army general who served in the Second World War and Vietnam War.
+Melvin Zais (8 May 1916 – 5 May 1981) was a United States Army general who served in the Second World War and Vietnam War.

 Military career

 A 1933 graduate of B.M.C.
 Durfee High School, Zais attended the University of New Hampshire and graduated with a Bachelor of Arts in Political Science.
 During his freshman year, he studied at the Louisiana State University as a journalism major before transferring to UNH.
 In 1937 he was commissioned a second lieutenant in the United States Army Reserve.
 In 1940 he was a member of the original Parachute battalion later the 501st Parachute Infantry Regiment.
 During World War II, Zais was the commander of the 3rd Battalion and, later, executive officer of the 517th Parachute Infantry Regiment, fighting in Italy, in southern France, and in the Battle of the Bulge.

 Zais attended the United States Army Command and General Staff College, and was also a graduate of the Armed Forces Staff College, and the National War College.
-He was promoted to brigadier general on June 1, 1964; major general on May 1, 1967; and lieutenant general on August 1, 1969.
-He was named Commanding General, Allied Land Forces South-Eastern Europe, Izmir, Turkey, effective August 1973 following his promotion to general on July 13 the month prior.
+He was promoted to brigadier general on 1 June 1964; major general on 1 May 1967; and lieutenant general on 1 August 1969.
+He was named Commanding General, Allied Land Forces South-Eastern Europe, İzmir, Turkey, effective August 1973 following his promotion to general on July 13 the month prior.